 You can change this number to see how it best allows you to optimize your engagement rates - when you send mail, if you send to fewer addresses but have higher open rates, then your mail will be better placed in the inbox overall which can then lead to more contacts seeing your mail.

-Using contact pruning can help you increase your overall engagement (open/click) rates and prevent other contacts from becoming stale.
+Using email list pruning can help you increase your overall engagement (open/click) rates and prevent other contacts from becoming stale.

 You leave them be for a while, but once you've seen a consistent improvement in your engagement rates and sender reputation, then you can try sending a win-back or confirmation of consent campaign to a few contacts at a time.
 If a contact that was once stale opens or clicks your mail they are then automatically moved to your engaged lists.